Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments: Gaussian Process Foundations

 For input $\mathbf{x}\in\mathbb{R}^D$, the black-box computer model returns $y=f(\mathbf{x})$.
 Let $X$ denote the row-combined matrix of $\mathbf{x}_i = [x_{i1}, \dots, x_{iD}]$ for $i=1,\dots,n$.
 Let $\mathbf{y}$ denote the corresponding response vector, i.e., $\mathbf{y} = f(X)$.
 Throughout, we use lowercase letters to denote scalars, bold lowercase letters to denote vectors, and uppercase letters to denote matrices.

 A Gaussian process prior assumes that response $\mathbf{y}$ observed at any finite collection of locations $X$ is a realization of a multivariate normal distribution (MVN), e.g., $\mathbf{y}\sim\mathcal{N}_n(\boldsymbol\mu, \Sigma)$.
 Moving forward, we fix $\boldsymbol\mu = \mathbf{0}$ after centering responses.
-The covariance is parameterized as $\Sigma = \tau^2 (K_{00}(X) + g\mathbb{I}_n)$ with scale parameter $\tau^2$, kernel function $K_{00}(\cdot)$ and nugget $g$ (where $\mathbb{I}_n$ represents the $n\times n$ identity matrix).
+The covariance is parameterized as $\Sigma = \tau^2 (K_{00}(X) + g\mathbb{I}_n)$ with scale parameter $\tau^2$, kernel function $K_{00}(\cdot)$, and nugget $g$ (where $\mathbb{I}_n$ represents the $n\times n$ identity matrix).
 The $00$ subscript is superfluous here, but will be essential when we introduce derivatives.
 The nugget term captures random error.
 While stochastic computer experiments are increasingly common \citep{baker2022analyzing}, our focus here is on deterministic black-box functions.
 We thus fix $g=\varepsilon$ throughout, where $\varepsilon$ is fixed at a small value for numerical stability.
+The magnitude of $\varepsilon$ should be chosen in light of the marginal variance of $\mathbf{y}$.
+Here, we will adopt the common practice of pre-scaling responses to have approximately unit variance and fixing $\varepsilon=1\times 10^{-6}$ (a ratio of 1 to 1 million).

 The ${ij}^\textrm{th}$ element of $K_{00}(X)$ denotes the correlation between $y_i$ and $y_j$ for all $i=1,\dots,n$ and $j=1,\dots,n$.
-Since our methodological contribution requires a smooth kernel, we will use the Gaussian/squared exponential, but a Mat\`{e}rn-$5/2$ which is twice differentiable would also work \citep{stein1999interpolation}.
-Specifically, define
+Our methodological contribution requires a twice differentiable kernel, so we have implemented the Gaussian/squared exponential and the Mat\`{e}rn-$5/2$ kernels \citep{stein1999interpolation} in our software.
+We define the Gaussian kernel as